julesfowler/python-novice-astro/setup.md

 ### Install Python:

+You will need terminal access for this process.
+Contact the workshop instructor if you have no experience working in a terminal.

 0. Test if you already have Anaconda or Miniconda installed.
 In your terminal type the folloing commands:

 ~~~